Chocolate Drop Cookies

 cocoa drop cookies on white plate on marble counter, sprinkled with powdered sugar

 This Cocoa Drop Cookie recipe comes from my grandmother.
-She passed away when I was young, so my earliest memories of these cookies were of my grandfather making them at Christmastime.
-As a kid, I always reached past them, choosing the colorful Teekuchen Cut-Out Cookies or Peppermint Bark.
-But as an adult, I have learned to appreciate them in a whole new way.
-They're deliciously chocolatey and soft, not too sweet, with the consistency of chocolate cake.
-It's difficult to eat just one!
-Most importantly, they're so easy to make.
-At Christmas or anytime, one bite you'll understand why this recipe has stood the test of time.
+She passed away when I was young, so most of my early memories are of my grandfather making them at Christmastime.
+As a kid, I reached right past them for the colorful Teekuchen Cut-Out Cookies or Peppermint Bark.
+But as an adult, I've fallen in love with them.
+These soft chocolate drop cookies taste like little bites of chocolate cake.
+They're not too sweet, they're incredibly easy to make, and its nearly impossible to stop at one.
+One bite you'll understand why this family recipe has stood the test of time.

 Jump to: